Catriona Ross

 About me and my therapy practice

-Are you a parent or young person struggling with overwhelm, anxiety, low mood, and/or navigating neurodivergence?
+Are you a parent or young person struggling with overwhelm, anxiety, low mood, and/or autism and ADHD-related challenges?

-Perhaps you’re a parent feeling exhausted by the emotional demands of supporting a child with additional needs — navigating school anxiety, meltdowns, dysregulation, masking, judgement from others, and the constant sense of needing to hold everything together.
+Perhaps you’re a parent feeling exhausted by the emotional weight of supporting a child with additional needs navigating school anxiety, meltdowns, dysregulation, masking, judgement from others, and the constant sense of needing to hold everything together, often while feeling judged or unseen yourself.

-Online therapy can work particularly well for both parents and young people, offering flexibility around family life, education, and work, while also providing the comfort and safety of your own familiar environment.
+Online therapy can work particularly well for both parents and young people, offering flexibility around family life, education, and work, while also providing the comfort, safety and privacy of your own familiar space.

 • parents and carers of children with SEND